ayobamiseun/Content_Generation_Ai/README.md

-# OpenAI Impressive Emails, Tweets and Product infos generator.
+# OpenAI Impressive Emails, Tweets, and Product Infos generator.

-This is a demo app using OpenAI to generate Email based on a text input.
+This is a demo app using OpenAI to generate Email based on  text input.

 Based on [OpenAI's quickstart example](https://beta.openai.com/docs/quickstart).